 Bone grafting is recommended for these situations to ensure a stable foundation.
 Even if no restoration work is planned, a bone graft may be needed to limit or preserve further bone recession following a tooth extraction, periodontal disease, or other invasive processes.

 There are several types of bone grafts.
-Your dentist at Harmony Dental in Pearland or Pasadena will determine which one is most appropriate for your needs.
+Your dentist at Harmony Dental in Pearland will determine which one is most appropriate for your needs.

 – bone is used from the patient’s own body; preferred method because it has the most predictable results